 Big Wall Climbing

-Big wall climbing utilizes long multi-pitch routes along vertical rock, which often necessitates more than one day.
+Big wall climbing utilizes long multi-pitch routes along vertical rock, and often requires more than one day.
 The thrill of sleeping on the side of a rock wall makes this an attractive type of rock climbing.

 Aid climbing is the technique of placing removable equipment along the rock, and then attaching a webbing ladder to it to climb.
 This is repeated along the route, and is associated with big wall climbing.